 Goal 1: Formalize a campus climate that is culturally aware and prioritizes efforts in support of inclusion, diversity, equity, antiracism, and accessibility (IDEAA).

-Establish and regularly assess an identifiable campus climate and culture for everyone who interacts with SRJC.
+Establish and regularly assess an identifiable campus climate and culture for everyone who interacts establish and regularly assess an identifiable campus climate and culture for everyone who interacts with SRJC.